auth0/docs/articles/tokens/jwt.md

 - **Self-contained**: The payload contains all the required information about the user, avoiding the need to query the database more than once.

-## When should you use JSON Web Tokens?
+## What a JSON Web Token is used for?

 Here are some scenarios where JSON Web Tokens are useful:

 - **Authentication**: This is the most common scenario for using JWT.
 Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.
 Single Sign On is a feature that widely uses JWT nowadays, because of its small overhead and its ability to be easily used across different domains.